 Jeanne Veillette Bowerman shares her personal story of facing her fears in order to propel her writing and her career.
 Click on the image below to watch Jeanne’s advice.
 In just eight minutes, you might have a whole new perspective.

-If you’re serious about your screenwriting career, this is an event that’s not to be missed.
+Novelist and screenwriters, together at last!
+If you’re serious about your writing career, this is an event that’s not to be missed.